 Active participation is necessary to make this class a meaningful learning experience.
 We will learn more from each other if we stay engaged with the material, reflect on its meaning for our personal practice, and support others as they contribute to our collective understanding of this work.
-On a weekly basis students are expected to attend class, read the readings, reflect on the content and meaning of these texts, participate in class dialogues, and complete the weekly assignments that are designed to promote engagement with the chosen topic (specifically, a mini-paper, reading response, and/or skills assignment).
+On a weekly basis students are expected to attend class, read the readings, reflect on the content and meaning of these texts, participate in class discussions, approach classes with a spirit of dialogue, and complete the weekly assignments that are designed to promote engagement with the chosen topic on time (specifically, a mini-paper, reading response, and/or skills assignment).

-Starting in Week 5 we will begin a regular routine in which students write either a mini-paper or reading response each week.
+Note, that starting in Week 5 we will begin a regular routine in which students write either a mini-paper or reading response each week.
 If a student opts for a reading response, the response should be posted by 7am, Thursday morning.
 This allows others in the class time to have a look before class.
 Over the course of the semester, students are expected to post 6 reading responses.